 The Network of American Periodical Studies (NAPS) is a new research initiative, set up by Sue Currell and Victoria Bazin that aims to bring together scholars working on American periodicals (magazines, newspapers and other periodical publications) from any historical period.
-Sue Currell is a reader at Sussex University, Chair of the British Association of American Studies and author of The March of Spare Time (2005).
+Sue Currell is a reader at Sussex University, former Chair of the British Association of American Studies (2013-6) and author of The March of Spare Time (2005).
 Her current research examines the relationship of the arts with political discourse in the journal New Masses published between 1926-48.
 Victoria Bazin is senior lecturer at Northumbria University, author of Marianne Moore and the Cultures of Modernity (2010) and is engaged in research on The Dial magazine.
 She recently published ‘Hysterical Virgins and Little Magazines: Marianne Moore’s Editorship of The Dial’ in The Journal of Modern Periodical Studies 4 (2013), 55-75.

 NAPS brings together scholars from a range of historical periods in order to stimulate further dialogue about how we study periodicals and why we study periodicals.
 The network focuses on research on American periodicals, given the transnational nature of magazine and newspaper circulation, we anticipate that scholars working on periodicals from around the world may well find NAPS a useful network for identifying synergies and connections between America and non-American print cultures.
 The network defines ‘America’ not simply as the United States but to include the nations that form that continent.